Canadian Resume Format: Writing Guide & Examples

 To make a strong Canadian cover letter:

-- Start with a strong opening: The first sentence of your cover letter should grab the employer’s attention and make them want to read more.
-Consider starting with a personal anecdote or a statement that shows your enthusiasm for the position.
+- Start with a strong opening.
+The first sentence of your cover letter should grab the employer’s attention.
+Consider starting your cover letter with a personal anecdote or a statement that shows your enthusiasm for the position.

 You can use our Cover Letter Generator for additional help.